 |Over 3,500km||More than 4 hours||€600 (£510)|

 Yes, if the circumstances of your delay or cancellation meet the criteria required to make a claim (see the section 'Who can make a claim?' above).
-We are happy to pursue any of the airlines on your behalf for flight delay compensation, however big or small they may be.
+We are happy to pursue any of the airlines on your behalf for compensation, however big or small they may be.
 To see a list of the airlines we regularly deal with, and to find out which of them are more willing to pay compensation than others, take a look at the Airline Claims page on this website.

 Nothing to pay if your claim is not successful

-We operate on a No Win, No Fee basis which means that you don’t have to pay for our service unless we are successful in obtaining any compensation you are owed.
+We operate on a No Win, No Fee basis which means that you don’t have to pay for our service unless we are successful in obtaining the compensation you are owed.
 Our fees are taken from the settled amount, so you will not have to pay us any money directly for the work that we undertake on your behalf.

 Is there any legal risk involved?

 There is absolutely no legal risk to you whatsoever.
 We will insure your claim to safeguard you financially should your case by lost.
 This charge of £20 is included in our fees, which are only payable if your claim is successful.
 All fees are deducted at the end of the process from the compensation we receive from from the airline.

 You can try to make a claim yourself, but there is plenty of evidence to suggest that airlines will do everything they can to make this a difficult and time-consuming process for you.
 Claims made by individuals are routinely ignored, even when they are valid.
 Our legal expertise and experience ensures that this won't happen to your claim.
 We'll also take all of the effort and stress out of the process, and you will never be asked to attend court.